 I am a self proclaimed lip balm junkie, as you might have witnessed on this blog here and here and here.
-I recently picked up Red Apple Lipstick (RAL) Rallye Balm ($15) when I was searching for certified gluten-free companies.
+I recently picked up Red Apple Lipstick (RAL) Rallye Balm ($15) after searching for certified gluten-free companies.

 The lip balm is firm and creamy (not greasy), and it claims to be vegan, gluten free, soy free, and paraben free.
 Its Vitamin E is suspended in cold-pressed castor seed oil to nourish lip tissue and ward off free radicals.
 It also has an SPF of 8.
 Unfortunately, I have to take it on faith, as no ingredient list is provided on the packaging.
 Only this:

 My lips were already in good condition, considering it's been one of the coldest, driest winters in years.
 I have been using Julie Hewett Camellia Lip Balm for a few years, and if my lips get a bit flaky after wearing matte lipstick for several days, I exfoliate by applying a bit of balm on a cotton swab and gently rubbing the cotton over top and bottom lips—a trick I learned from a Lisa Eldridge video.

 The reviews for Rallye Balm were so overwhelmingly positive, I couldn't wait to receive it.
 Was the love real or hype?
 The minute it arrived, I practically bathed in it.
 I swiped it on my lips and outside the vermilion border.
 I also used it around my nose, which was sore from a recent cold.

 |Bottom half of the tube has a nubby texture for a no-slip grip|